-- Describe the steps the veterans treatment court will take to develop a performance management and evaluation plan.
-The plan should include strategies to collect data, review data, and use data to improve program performance, and it should discuss how the veterans treatment court will work with an evaluator when appropriate.
-Describe the program's screening tool and referral process to ensure that participants screened and referred to the court mirror the jurisdiction's substance abuse arrestee percentages. - Describe who will be responsible for, and the process of, the quarterly review of the actual number of participants served with grant funds as compared to the projected number of participants to be served.
-The Time Task Plan should reflect when and how the jurisdiction plans to reach the target capacity and should be measured on a quarterly basis. - Provide a client community reintegration or continued care strategy detailing the step- down provisions for reintegration services to assist program graduates as they reintegrate into the community.
+• Describe the steps the drug court will take to develop a performance management and evaluation plan.
+The plan should include strategies to collect data, review data, and use data to improve program performance, and it should discuss how the drug court will work with an evaluator when appropriate.
+Describe the program's screening tool and referral process to ensure that participants screened and referred to the court mirror the jurisdiction's substance abuse arrestee percentages.

+Describe the process and who will be responsible for the quarterly reviews of the actual number of participants served using grant funds as compared to the target number of participants to be served.
+The time task plan should reflect when and how the jurisdiction plans to reach that capacity and should be

+Page 22 of 32 O-BJA-2022-171041 measured on a quarterly basis.

+- Provide a community reintegration or continued care strategy detailing services to assist program graduates as they reintegrate into the community.
 The applicant should emphasize client access to drug-free or transitional housing.
-If applicable, the applicant is encouraged to consider and describe how its state's planned Medicaid expansion, as allowed under the Patient Protection and Affordable Care Act, will increase future program capacity or sustainability. - Provide a sustainability plan detailing how VTC operations will be maintained after federal assistance ends.
-The sustainability plan should describe how current collaborations and evaluation will be used to leverage ongoing resources.
-BJA encourages the applicant to ensure sustainability by coordinating with local, state, and other federal resources.
-Allowable uses of funds under the BJA Edward Byrne Memorial Justice Assistance Grant (JAG) Program | Overview | Bureau of Justice Assistance (ojp.gov) include court services and substance use disorder treatment.
+If applicable, the applicant is encouraged to consider and describe how its state's planned Medicaid expansion, as allowed under the Patient Protection and Affordable Care Act, will increase future program capacity or sustainability. - Provide a sustainability plan detailing how the adult drug court operations will be maintained after federal assistance ends.
+The sustainability plan should describe how current collaborations and evaluations will be used to leverage ongoing resources.
+BJA encourages the applicant to ensure sustainability by coordinating with local, state, and other federal resources such as the Edward Byrne Memorial Justice Assistance Grant (JAG) Program | Overview | Bureau of Justice Assistance (ojp.gov) which has purpose areas to support court services and substance use disorder treatment.